ShizukaDonaghue/luve/TESTING.md

     <img src="docs/images/testing/privacy-policy.png" width=700>

-* **_As a the Business Owner, I can provide terms & conditions so that I can inform the customers the rules and regulations for the use of the site._**
+* **_As a Business Owner, I can provide terms & conditions so that I can inform the customers of the rules and regulations for the use of the site._**

     Terms & Conditions are also available from the link in the footer.